Joibel/votingapp/README.md

 The *LANGUAGE* environment variable can to be set to *java*, *dotnet* or *go* to deploy the corresponding flavor of the worker microservice.
 The following command deploy the VotingApp with the *java* version of the worker.

 ```
-LANGUAGE=java docker-compose up
+LANGUAGE=java docker compose up
 ```

 ## Installation with standard manifests

-The *manifests* folder contains subfolders, each of them containing the yaml specifications of the application:
+The *manifests* folder contains the yaml specifications of the latest release of the VotingApp.
+Deploy it using the following command:

-To install the version *VERSION* of the VotingApp, run the following command (changing the VERSION to either v1, v2 or v3)

 ```
-kubectl apply -f manifests/VERSION
+kubectl apply -f manifests
 ```

 ## Installation with [Helm](https://helm.sh)